khaors/geocompr/main.md

 What distinguishes geocomputation from the older quantitative geography, is its emphasis on "creative and experimental" GIS applications [@longley_geocomputation:_1998].
 Additionally, it is also about developing new, research-driven methods [@openshaw_geocomputation_2000]:

 > GeoComputation is about using the various different types of geodata and about developing relevant geo-tools within the overall context of a 'scientific' approach.

-But geocomputation and this book teach more than just methods and code: they are about *doing* "practical work that is beneficial or useful" [@openshaw_geocomputation_2000].
+This book aims to go beyond teaching methods and code: by the end of it you should be able use your geocomputational skills, to do "practical work that is beneficial or useful" [@openshaw_geocomputation_2000].

-Of course, reading this book will give you a solid *knowledge* of geocomputational methods, and how to use them via the reproducible examples implemented in the code chunks in each chapter.
-But there is much more.
-This book aims to teach how to do geocomputation rather than just to think about it.
-Hence, you should also be able to apply the learned methods and mastered skills to real-world data, for evidence-based analysis in your own areas of interest.
-Moreover, throughout the book we encourage you to make geographic research more reproducible, scientific and socially beneficial.
+Our approach differs from early adopters such as Stan Openshaw in one important way, however.
+At the turn of the 21^st^ Century it was unrealistic to expect readers to be able to reproduce code examples, due to barriers preventing access to the necessary hardware, software and data.
+Fast-forward two decades and things have progressed rapidly.
+Anyone with access to a laptop with ~4GB RAM can realistically expect to be able to install and run software for geocompuation on publicly accessible datasets, which are more widely available than ever before (as we'll see in Chapter \@ref(read-write)).^[
+A laptop with 4GB running a modern operating system such as Ubuntu 16.04 onwards should also be able to reproduce the contents of this book.
+A laptop with this specification or above can be acquired second-hand for ~$100 in many countries nowadays, reducing the financial/hardware barrier to geocomputation far below the levels in operation in the early 2000s, when high-performance computers were unaffordable for most people.
+]
+Unlike early works in the field all the work presented in this book is reproducible using code and example data supplied alongside the book, in R packages such as **spData**, the installation of which is covered in Chapter \@ref(spatial-class).

-This book is also related to a movement that has been labelled Geographical Data Science (GDS).
+Reproducible geographic research is related to Geographical Data Science (GDS).
 This recent concept essentially combines 'data science' with GIS and, like geocomputation, can be defined in comparison with GIS (see Table \@ref(tab:gdsl)).
 The focus on reproducibility and a command-line interface in this book is aligned with GDS.